4n4n4n/4n4n4n.github.io/README.md

     - Time: Sep 2024 – Present
     - Answering math questions and teaching students at the MATH Support Centre
     - Leveraging my strengths to assist students in need, enhancing my communication skills by clearly explaining complex concepts

-- **Student Representative** at the Liaison Meeting, Department of Mathematics, HKUST
-    - Time: Nov 12, 2025
-    - Effectively communicated student concerns and suggestions to faculty, fostering an improved learning environment

 - **Event Volunteer** for Culture Festival, School of Science, HKUST
     - Time: Mar 13, 2024